-These trainings are geared toward educators and administrators supporting students who experience challenges with problem behaviors in the learning environment.
-Problem behaviors can occur for a variety of reasons, making quick assessment and effective planning that much more important to the educational success of our learners.
-These events are offered through a collaborative relationship with the South Dakota Department of Education.
+Behavior Services trainings are geared toward K-12 educators and administrators supporting students who exhibit challenging behaviors in the learning environment.
+Behaviors that hinder social relations, communications and learning can occur for a variety of reasons, making quick assessment and effective planning that much more important to the educational success of all learners.
+These 3-day trainings are offered through a collaborative relationship between the Center for Disabilities and the South Dakota Department of Education.

-Short Courses: Our short courses will focus on effective teaching and preventative measures for challenging behaviors in the areas of Autism Spectrum Disorders (ASD), Mental Health and Functional Behavior Assessment (FBA) to Behavior Support Plan (BSP).
-Each will be held in Pierre, West River and East River.
-Each will be 3 days in length, held over 3 consecutive months.
+Each of our courses will focus on effective teaching and preventative measures for challenging behaviors in the areas of Autism Spectrum Disorders (ASD), School Discipline, Mental Health and Functional Behavior Assessment (FBA) to Behavior Support Planning (BSP).
+Each course will be 3 total days in length with on-site trainings held in Pierre, Rapid City and Sioux Falls.
 Graduate credits are available from USD and continuing education units are available through the Center for Disabilities.
 Cost is $30 for materials plus $120 for graduate credits (optional).

 These events are targeted toward self-advocates, parents and professionals who support adults with intellectual and developmental disabilities.
 The focus of these programs is to address challenging behaviors from a proactive standpoint and improve quality of life.
 Individualized coaching is provided across a variety of training areas and programs.
 These events are offered through a collaborative relationship with the South Dakota Department of Human Services Division of Developmental Disabilities.